 The exercise also stimulates the production of endorphins in the body.
 These chemicals boost the mood and help us to relax.
 They also make us feel happy and positive, with this feeling lasting for several hours after the workouts finish.

-The world today can be dangerous, and kickboxing for women (and men) provides a means for us to defend and protect ourselves should the need arise.
+Today’s world can be dangerous, and kickboxing for women (and men) provides a means for us to defend and protect ourselves should the need arise.

-If you are working out alone, the moves will be practiced on a punching bag.
+If you are working out alone, you can practice kickboxing moves on a punching bag.
 This will teach you how to make contact with your attacker without hesitation.

-Knowing that you will be able to defend yourself physically should the situation require it, will help you to have confidence in yourself and your abilities.
+Knowing that you will be able to defend yourself physically should the situation require it will help you have confidence in yourself and your abilities.